424 The Greatest Wisdom Is to Look Up to God and Rely on Him

-2 Though you may have much to say of spiritual theories, this does not mean you understand the truth, nor less does it mean you understand God’s will in everything.
+2 Having much to say on spiritual theories does not mean you understand the truth, and much less does it mean you understand God’s will in all things.
 There is a very important lesson here: People must look up to God in everything they do.
-If they look up to God in everything they do, then they can rely on God, and only those who rely on God have a way forward.
-There is a serious issue here—in many things, people act on experiences and rules they understand, as well as some things they imagine.
+If they do, they can rely on God, and only those who rely on God have a way forward.
+There is a serious issue here—in many things, people act in light of their experience and rules they understand, as well as some things they imagine.
 It is then quite difficult to look up to God and rely on Him, and easy to act on one’s own desires.
-Though such a person may do no evil, God is still not satisfied.
-Therefore, looking up to God and relying on Him in everything is the greatest wisdom.
+Though such people may do no evil, God is still not satisfied.
+Therefore, looking up to God and relying on Him in all things is the greatest wisdom.

 Adapted from “Believers Must Begin by Seeing Through the World’s Evil Trends” in The Discourses of Christ of the Last Days